 If your non-filing spouse has significant income, it could mean you don't qualify for Chapter 7 bankruptcy.
 However, you may be able to counteract your spouse's high income by using the marital adjustment deduction.

-The means test has two sections that allow you to deduct expenses from your income.
+There are two parts of the means test that allow you to deduct expenses from your income.
 If your allowable expenses are high enough, it is more likely that you will qualify for Chapter 7 bankruptcy.
 These two sections are:

-In Part V of the means test, you deduct normal household expenses, such as the mortgage payment for the house you live in, utilities, and groceries.
-You do not claim these as part of the marital deduction in Part IV, even if your non-filing spouse pays them.
+In Part 2 of the means test, you deduct normal household expenses, such as the mortgage payment for the house you live in, utilities, and groceries.
+You do not claim these as part of the marital deduction in Part 1, even if your non-filing spouse pays them.

 As a result of claiming the deduction, the amount of your spouse's income that is used in the means test is reduced to just that portion that is actually used to contribute to paying the household expenses.

-(To learn about the different sections of the means test and the information you must provide, see Completing the Means Test (Form 22A) in Chapter 7 Bankruptcy.)
+(To learn about the different sections of the means test and the information you must provide, see the Chapter 7 Means Test Forms.)

 While the courts are not all in agreement, below are some examples of items that might qualify as valid marital adjustment deductions.
 Many of these could not be deducted in the regular part of the means test if the couple filed a joint bankruptcy petition.

-Make sure you are not claiming the same expenses twice -- an expense should appear either in Part IV or in Part V, but not in both sections.
+Make sure you are not claiming the same expenses twice -- an expense should appear either in Part 1 or in Part 2, but not in both sections.

 For example, if you file income tax returns jointly with your spouse, payroll deductions for income tax would not be included in the marital adjustment deduction because they are already included in the household expense deductions.